drpump/stock-watcher/README.md

 # stock-watcher

-Simple python scripts to get quotes from Alpaca.
+Simple python script to get quotes and minute bars from Alpaca and publish them.
+Details:

-* `poll-watcher.py` uses the Alpaca REST API to poll for quotes
-* `sock-watcher.py` receives quotes asynchronously through the Alpaca websocket interface
+* Quotes are retieved by polling
+* Bars are delivered aynchronously through websockets
+* If kafka is enabled, quotes and bars are published to kafka (set KAFKA_BOOTSTRAP)
+* Otherwise quotes and bars are printed to stdout
+* Only new quotes are published (i.e. if unchanged it is not published)

+To run:
+* [optional] create a venv and activate it
+* pip3 install -r requirements.txt
+* Configure environment variables (see below)
+* If using kafka, create kafka topics if not auto creating
+    - If running kafka in k8s using strimzi, use the topic manifests in `manifests/` to create topics
+* python3 main.py

-Both use environment variables for config, specifically:
+Environment variables for config:

 * STOCK_SYMBOLS
     Comma-separated list of symbols to poll/watch, no spaces permitted, default is `RMD,AAPL` (ResMed and Apple)